PHARM 2100 - Pharmacology IIA - Drugs and Health

 Late submissions of any student work are not acceptable.
 Coursework received after the deadline will be penalised as follows:

 An automatic zero mark will be applied after 7 days.
-For example, coursework submitted any time after the deadline up to 24 hours late and marked as a 70% would become 60% (i.e. a 10% penalty).
+For example, coursework submitted any time after the deadline up to 24 hours late and marked as a 75% would become 60% (i.e. a 15% penalty).
+A 55% grade would become a 40%.Coursework submitted to any location other than those specified will not be accepted.
 This includes submissions to personal staff email addresses.
 Weekends and public holidays ARE included as penalty days.
 Extensions will only be granted in exceptional circumstances following the provision of supporting documentation (e.g. a medical certificate) to the course coordinator BEFORE the due date and time of submission.

 Grades for your performance in this course will be awarded in accordance with the following scheme: